rkierbel/dig/README.md

-## France
+### What's Dig ?

+Dig is a tool that allows you to search for data about French businesses.

+It uses free public data provided by the French government (Siren and Siret, defined below).

+With Dig, you can:

+- easily search for the one or more individuals
+- view the history of their business formation and changes
+- find information on self-employed individuals and other types of companies
+- access data on various establishments of businesses in France and abroad

+It's a simple and powerful way to access official data about French businesses.

+For example, given the name and surname of an individual, you can view in an expressive display all the businesses this individual has formed, their changes, and their establishments in France and abroad, dating back to the mid-70s.

-### What do Siren and Siret mean?
+### What do Siren and Siret mean ?
-Siren stands for Système d'identification du répertoire des entreprises.
+Siren stands for "Système d'identification du répertoire des entreprises" (Business Directory Identification System).
 It consists of 9 digits.

-Siret stands for Système d'identification du répertoire des établissements.
+Siret stands for "Système d'identification du répertoire des établissements" (Establishment Directory Identification System).
 It is made up of 14 digits: the 9 digits of the Siren + 5 digits specific to each establishment (these 5 digits are called NIC, Insee internal classification number).

-The Siren number is included in the Siret number.

 ### What's the difference ?
 The Siren number is the company's unique identification number.